Exclusive economic zone of the Philippines

-The Exclusive Economic Zone of the Philippines, or Philippine EEZ for short, is the maritime area claimed by the Government of the Republic of the Philippines pursuant to the United Nations Convention on the Law of the Sea (UNCLOS) and Philippine laws and orders (primarily Republic Act No. 9522 of 2009).
+The exclusive economic zone of the Philippines (Philippine EEZ) is a maritime area established pursuant to the United Nations Convention on the Law of the Sea (UNCLOS) and Philippine laws and regulations, primarily Republic Act No. 9522 of 2009.
 It covers 2263816 km2 of sea.
-The Philippines has 7,641 islands comprising the Philippine archipelago.
-The zone's coordinates are between 116° 40', and 126° 34' E longitude and 4° 40' and 21° 10' N latitude.
+The Philippines comprises 7,641 islands that form the Philippine archipelago.
+The zone extends between 116° 40' and 126° 34' E longitude and 4° 40' and 21° 10' N latitude.
 It is bordered by the Philippine Sea to the east and north, the South China Sea to the west, and the Celebes Sea to the south.

 West Philippine Sea

 On September 12, 2012, President Benigno Aquino III issued Administrative Order No. 29, designating the maritime areas on the western side of the Philippine archipelago and within the Philippine EEZ as the West Philippine Sea and mandating the use of that designation by all departments, subdivisions, agencies and instrumentalities of the Philippine government.
 The term West Philippine Sea has sometimes been incorrectly used to refer to the whole of the South China Sea.